 Cycling Will Slow Down The Aging Process

 Losing more muscle mass is common when aging.
 The muscle’s ability to contract reduces due to fat and connective tissues.
-When a senior stops being active, the rate of muscle loss will speed up and he or she begins to age even faster.
+When a senior stops being active, the muscle loss rate will increase, and he or she begins to age even faster.

 Cycling helps preserve muscle mass strength compared to those who don’t cycle.
 It also helps maintain a stable level of fat with improved cholesterol levels.
-Aging men who cycled regularly had better testosterone levels in their bodies compared to those who don’t cycle.
+Aging men who cycled regularly had better testosterone levels than those who didn’t cycle.

 Cycling will reduce your risk of chronic disease.
 It also protects telomere length.
-Aging and cell death are caused due to shortened telomere.
+Aging and cell death are caused due to shortened telomeres.
 Regular cycling can save up to 9 years of reduced cell deterioration.
-That way cycling is important to slow down the aging process of seniors.
+That way, cycling is important to slow down the aging process of seniors.

 Improves Type-2 Diabetes

 Lack of physical activity is the main cause of type-2 diabetes.
 Seniors who cycled for at least 30 minutes a day had a 40% lower risk of developing type-2 diabetes than those who didn’t.